insure logo

 How often do homeowners insurance companies inspect homes?

-Filing a claim isn’t the only way to trigger an inspection.
-While the best home insurance companies are not in the habit of inspecting your home at random, you can expect them to inspect at policy inception and renewal.
+Outside of claims, home insurance companies may inspect your home as a matter of routine.
+While insurance companies are not in the habit of inspecting your home at random, you can expect them to inspect at policy inception and renewal.
+This is generally done without setting foot on the property.

 Home and auto insurance companies usually hire appraisers to conduct inspections on their behalf.
 The appraisers are trained to determine if a property is eligible for coverage.

-Under normal circumstances, an insurance adjuster will not show up at your home unexpectedly.
-Adjusters and inspectors will generally contact you to schedule an appointment because they will probably want to discuss the damage with you.
+An insurance adjuster or appraiser will not show up at your home unexpectedly.
+Adjusters and inspectors will generally contact you to schedule an appointment.

 “They want to know all the details and sometimes just looking at the property doesn’t tell the whole story,” says Rupp.